greco-project/pvcompare/docs/model_assumptions.rst

 It is assumed that PV systems can cover "50% of the south façade area, starting from the third floor up, and 80% of the east and west façades." (`Hachem, 2014 <https://www.sciencedirect.com/science/article/abs/pii/S0306261913009112>`_.)
-The facades of the first two floors are discarded for PV installation because of shading.
+The façades of the first two floors are discarded for PV installation because of shading.

 It is possible to simulate a gable roof as well as a flat roof.
 For the gable roof it